xinix-technology/xin/README.md

 ## Install

-Use Webpack v2 to build.
+Xin@next using Webpack 2 to build.

 Later, we will use yo generator.
 Any help to compose generator accepted. ;)